openstax/napkin-notes/kevin/demo_script_updates.md

 If we combined this with Parallelization of Tasks, we could see a significant speed improvement.

+## Timezone Support

+The demo script should create tasks using the target `Course`'s timezone.

 ## Test Coverage

 Maybe we should test all this stuff?